xinlinli1990/CarND-LaneLines-P1/README.md

 ## 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 ### The pipeline described in this report consisted of *5 basic steps* and *5 extra steps*.
-The basic steps are very smilar with the standard lane detection pipeline of project 1.
+The basic steps are very smilar to the standard lane detection pipeline.
 To conquer the challenge.mp4, I modified the draw_lines() function and added 5 extra steps in it.

 1. Convert the images from **RGB** space to **HSV** space, and use **V channel** instead of **grayscale** image.